 MODULE CPS302: Student Learning Learning Outcome Fail Pass Pass with Merit Pass with Distinction Demonstrate the skills necessary to design and deliver programmes that are research driven, distinctive, challenging and supportive. [presentation] No/limited evidence of preparation of a teaching session.
 Delivery fails to encourage learning.
 Clear evidence of preparation of a teaching session with identifiable learning outcomes.
 Some aspects of delivery could be developed to better encourage student learning.
 Clear evidence of preparation of a teaching session with identifiable learning outcomes.
 Delivery is well conceived and well executed.
 The presentation is clearly research driven, distinctive, challenging and supportive of student learning.
 Clear evidence of preparation of a teaching session with identifiable learning outcomes.
 Delivery is well conceived and well executed.
 The presentation is clearly research driven, distinctive, challenging and supportive of student learning.
 Clear evidence of a theoretical underpinning.
-Demonstrate understanding of the relationship between research and teaching. [ presentation ] No/limited evidence of understanding of the relationship between research and teaching.
+Demonstrate understanding of the relationship between research and teaching. [presentation] No/limited evidence of understanding of the relationship between research and teaching.
 Clear awareness of the relationship between research and teaching evidenced by practice.
 Clear and comprehensive awareness of the relationship between research and teaching that is evidenced by practice and a theoretical underpinning.
-Clear and comprehensive understanding of the relationship between research and teaching that is evidenced by practice and substantia theoretical underpinning.
-Show awareness of the range of issues that influence academic supervision within a research context. [case study] No/limited awareness of the key supervisory issues and how these may impact on the student research experience.
-Clear awareness of the key supervisory issues and how these may impact on the student research experience.
-Proposed solutions are based on a sound analysis of practice Clear and comprehensive awareness of the key supervisory issues and how these may impact on the student research experience.
-Proposed solutions are based on a sound analysis of both theory and practice Clear and comprehensive understanding of the key supervisory issues and how these may impact on the student research experience.
+Clear and comprehensive understanding of the relationship between research and teaching that is evidenced by practice and substantial theoretical underpinning.
+Show awareness of the range of issues that influence academic advising or supervision within a teaching and/or research context. [case study] No/limited awareness of the key academic advising/supervisory issues and how these may impact on the student learning and/or research experience.
+Clear awareness of the key academic advising/ supervisory issues and how these may impact on the student learning and/or research experience.
+Proposed solutions are based on a sound analysis of practice Clear and comprehensive awareness of the key academic advising/supervisory issues and how these may impact on the student learning and/or research experience.
+Proposed solutions are based on a sound analysis of both theory and practice Clear and comprehensive understanding of the key academic advising/supervisory issues and how these may impact on the student learning and/or research experience.
 Proposed solutions are innovative, based on a sound analysis of both theory and practice, and supported by the literature